 - return air travel payment for a single round-trip economy class ticket to and from Australia via the shortest route.

-- establishment allowance-a one-time payment to help with living expenses, textbooks, and study materials.
+- establishment allowance one-time payment to help with living expenses, textbooks, and study materials.

 - Contribution to Living Expenses (CLE) – a fortnightly contribution to basic living expenses paid at a department-determined rate.

-- Introductory Academic Program (IAP)-a required program before beginning formal academic studies that cover information on living and studying in Australia.
+- An introductory Academic Program (IAP) is a required program before beginning formal academic studies that covers information on living and studying in Australia.